Charles Franklin's Marquette poll succeeds — mostly — despite ongoing challenges

-When renowned pollster Charles Franklin helped design his first national telephone survey in 1988 to gauge voters’ favorite U.S. Senate candidates, 75% of the people called picked up the phone.
+When renowned pollster Charles Franklin helped design his first national telephone survey in 1988 to gauge voters’ favorite U.S. Senate candidates, 75% of people picked up the phone.

 Now, it’s a good day when 2% of people eventually respond to calls from the New Jersey firm that Franklin, who directs the Marquette Law School Poll, contracts to interview voters.